Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Experiments

 \subsection{Subtask Analysis}

 Table~\ref{tab:positive-subtasks} gives the top-gain view in a systematic form.
-Rather than hand-picking favorable examples, it reports the strongest temporal-related wins for each profile against the same fixed \uni baseline.
-Several patterns repeat across profiles: temporal perception in \vmm, moving-count and order-sensitive subtasks in \mvb, and temporal reasoning subtasks such as Order and SportsQA in \mlvu.
-This recurrence matters because it shows that the gains are not scattered across arbitrary categories; they cluster around exactly the capabilities that stronger temporal data optimization is supposed to improve.
+It reports the strongest temporal-related wins for each profile against the same fixed \uni baseline.
+Several patterns repeat across profiles, including temporal perception in \vmm, moving-count and order-sensitive subtasks in \mvb, and temporal reasoning subtasks such as Order and SportsQA in \mlvu.
+This recurrence matters because it shows that the gains are not scattered across arbitrary categories; they cluster around the capabilities targeted by stronger temporal data optimization.

 Figure~\ref{fig:mvbench-subtask-heatmap} extends the same analysis to the full MVBench map.
-The heatmap confirms that \gdo does not produce a uniform score uplift across all subtasks.
-Instead, it redistributes capability: some motion-, order-, and reasoning-related cells improve consistently, while others remain flat or even regress.
-Taken together, the top-gain table, the subtask-delta table, and the full heatmap show that the gains are structured and interpretable rather than random.
+The heatmap shows that \gdo does not produce a uniform score uplift across all subtasks.
+Instead, it redistributes capability, with some cells related to motion, order, and reasoning improving consistently while others remain flat or even regress.
+Taken together, the top-gain table, the subtask-delta table, and the full heatmap show that the gains are structured and interpretable across the reported subtasks.

 Table~\ref{tab:subtask-deltas} then shows the same movement over the main subtasks while keeping adverse subtasks visible.
 Temp+ is strongest because it combines positive motion, positive reasoning, and very large temporal-perception gains without giving up the strongest order-related subtasks.
 Diverse preserves some motion and order behavior while remaining more coverage-oriented, whereas MinLoss trades isolated wins for larger regressions elsewhere.
 Temp sits between them and makes the transition from broad data allocation to explicitly temporal allocation visible.